hicksy/martinhicks.dev/src/articles/sharing-enhance-elements.md

 Enhance (the way I'm using it), is wrapped with [Architect](https://arc.codes).
 Meaning you can easily deploy your enhance app to [AWS](https://aws.amazon.com/lambda/), or to [Begin](https://begin.com).

-Because it uses Architect's sandbox to run locally, and its hydration mechanism to hydrate you Lambda function code before deployment, you can also tap into Arc's powerful plug-in system.
+Because it uses Architect's sandbox to run locally, and its hydration mechanism to hydrate your Lambda function code before deployment, you can also tap into Arc's powerful plug-in system.

 I'd previously had a go at an Architect plugin and got a little lost.
 Since then _(18 months or so ago)_, they've massively [expanded their plug-in docs](https://arc.codes/docs/en/guides/plugins/overview) and improved the available lifecycle hooks you can tap into.